What is a CALEA Assessor

 - with five years of CALEA Accreditation experience.

 - The ability to write high quality professional reports.

 - The ability to apply analytical skills in the assessment of public safety operations.

 Generally, CALEA uses assessors from other public safety agencies actively enrolled in the CALEA Accreditation Process.
 However, there are positions available for government, academic, and private sector assessors who meet a special need for CALEA.
 Past professional experience will be considered.

-For every CALEA Accreditation on-site assessment, one assessor is designated as the team leader.
+For every CALEA site-based assessment, one assessor is designated as the team leader.
 Team leaders must currently hold or previously have held a senior level executive or management position in a public safety agency.
 Team leaders are selected from the assessor pool based on their performance, the recommendations of their past team leaders and assessed agencies, and a CALEA Staff review.
 Team leader certification requires additional CALEA training, as well as maintaining an active assessor certificate.
 Re-certification is required every three years for assessors and team leaders.